yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/linq/how-to-split-a-file-into-many-files-by-using-groups-linq.md

     Garcia, Debra
     ```

-2. <span data-ttu-id="7fded-106">Bu adları names2. txt adlı bir metin dosyasına kopyalayın ve proje klasörünüze kaydedin: iki dosyanın ortak olarak bazı adlara sahip olduğunu unutmayın.</span><span class="sxs-lookup"><span data-stu-id="7fded-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>
+2. <span data-ttu-id="227bc-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span><span class="sxs-lookup"><span data-stu-id="227bc-106">Copy these names into a text file that is named names2.txt and save it in your project folder: Note that the two files have some names in common.</span></span>

     ```text
     Liu, Jinghao